BrendonONeill/AnimeList-React-App/README.md

 Added loading text while waiting for api respond.
 Fixed pagnation bug where it wasnt updating on some links.
 Fixed navbar activing when not clicked.
+Need to change where the api warning is displayed. add a visual loading spinner when fetching data.